-This course explores the relationship between issues of gender, justice and empire in Old Testament interpretation.
+This unit explores the relationship between issues of gender, justice and empire in Old Testament interpretation.
 Through a study of a number of Old Testament texts, particularly those which narrate the experience of women within the wider social and imperial contexts, we will consider how these themes are configured and related within biblical traditions.
 We will engage in a close reading of a range of primary Old Testament texts and contemporary feminist/womanist and other (culturally diverse) scholarship about these texts and will also examine how these hermeneutical perspectives engage and critique traditional exegetical approaches.
-The approach will be interdisciplinary and will provide students opportunity to study these texts alongside contemporary women’s experiences and portrayals of women in other media such as art, film, poetry, and law.
+The approach will be interdisciplinary and will provide students opportunity to study these texts alongside contemporary women’s experiences and portrayals of women in other media such as art, film, poetry and law.

-Unit Code: BA3040P
+Unit code: BA3040P

-Unit Level: Undergraduate Level 3
+Unit level: Undergraduate Level 3

-Unit Discipline: Old Testament
+Unit discipline: Old Testament

-Proposing College: Pilgrim Theological CollegeShow when this Unit is running
+Proposing College: Pilgrim Theological CollegeShow when this unit is running

-Demonstrate familiarity with the Old Testament narratives of Biblical women and knowledge of relevant issues of gender, justice and empire in relation to these texts and the Old Testament overall
+Develop knowledge of relevant issues of gender, justice and empire in relation to these texts and the Old Testament overall.

-Lectures; Exercises; Seminars, Tutorials
+Assigned readings; Lectures; Tutorials

-Short Essay on Reading Material (1000 Words)
+Essay on Reading Material (2000 Words)

 Unit approved for the University of Divinity by Maggie Kappelhoff on 21 Sep, 2021